John E. Hamm

 John E. Hamm, M.D.
-(May 31, 1776, in Kent Co., near Dover, Delaware - March 22, 1864, in Zanesville, Muskingum Co., Ohio) was an American US Army colonel, doctor and politician, diplomat, industrialist, and Marshall of the State of Ohio during the War of 1812.
+(May 31, 1776 - March 22, 1864) was an American US Army colonel, medical doctor and politician, diplomat, industrialist, and Marshall of the State of Ohio during the War of 1812.

 Early life

+John E. Hamm was born May 31, 1776, in Kent Co., near Dover, Delaware.
 His father and grandfather were both members of the Kent Co.
 Delaware Committee of Observation and Inspection during the American Revolution.

 He moved to Ohio in 1808, at the end of the 10 years required for his administration of his father's estate.

 Medical and military career

 John Hamm earned his medical degree from University of Pennsylvania School of Medicine (which is now known as Perelman School of Medicine).
 He went on to practice medicine in both Dover Delaware and Philadelphia.

 During the War of 1812, he held the rank of colonel and was in charge of the hospital that treated the wounded from the Battle of Lake Erie.
 He was in charge of the Army Hospital at Detroit.
 In 1813, he was appointed Regular Surgeon of 27th Regiment US Infantry under General William Henry Harrison.
 He was also at the Battle of the Thames.

 He practiced and taught medicine in Zanesville, Ohio and Chillicothe, Ohio, and operated a pharmacy in Zanesville.

 When the state capital was Zanesville, he became a member of the first Board for the Examination of Physicians and Surgeons in the State of Ohio.